Starting an ecommerce business can be exciting and scary.

 Related article: Ecommerce Development Cost: Set the Right Budget for Your Project

-As a final recap, we’d like to give you a few tips on how to start a successful ecommerce business and keep it growing.
+As a final recap of our ecommerce startup guide, we’d like to give you a few tips on how to start a successful ecommerce business and keep it growing.

 Online shoppers aren’t interested in an item anymore.
-Customers want to experience the brand, to relate to it, to identify with it.
-Brands that meet this need and invest in customer experience (CX) can expect an 80% increase in revenue and a 5x higher customer retention rate.
-Outstanding CX starts with an easy-to-navigate website and ends with free shipping and a convenient ecommerce return policy.
+Customers want to experience the brand, relate to it, identify with it.
+Brands that meet this need and invest in customer experience (CX) can expect a 15% to 20% increase in sales conversion rates and a 10 to 20% improvement in customer satisfaction.

 You’ve got about 0.05 seconds to get your website visitor on the hook.
 That’s how long it takes them to form an opinion about your website.
 So you’d better optimize your website speed.
 Improve your store search and filtering.
 Create appealing, functional product detail pages (PDPs).
 Add some essential ecommerce website features, including breadcrumbs and a user-friendly menu.